 917-464-2534

-Did you get a call from 917-464-2534?
-Read the posts below to find out details about this number.
-Also report unwanted calls to help identify who is using this phone number.
+Read comments below about 9174642534.
+Report unwanted calls to help identify who is using this phone number.

 Shawn Robertson called and threatened to have me arrested if i didn't have my attorney contact him on my debt.
 But he wouldn't tell me who the debtor was or what the supposed amount was.
 Very heavy Indian accent and VERY abusive.
 Kept hanging up on me when I insisted he give me his mailing address so I can request a stop call order.